Editorial Standards > Verification and Factchecking

 ■ We strive to provide accurate context for all reporting.

 ■ We encourage staffers to seek diverse sources.
-We believe in covering not only the most powerful voices on an issue but also those who are not normally heard (e.g., in election coverage, mainstream and non-mainstream candidates).
+We believe in covering not only the most powerful voices on an issue but also those who are not normally heard.

-■ If a report includes criticism of people or organizations, we give them the opportunity to respond.
+■ If a report includes criticism of people or organizations, we allow them to respond.

-■ We clearly distinguish fact from opinion in all content with labels such as “News” and “Opinion.”
-Columns that express opinion and/or analysis are labeled “Opinion” and identified with tags such as “Reporter’s Notebook,” “Editor’s Notebook” or the name of the column.
+■ We clearly distinguish fact from opinion online with labels such as “News” and “Opinion.”
+Columns that express opinions are identified in print and online with tags such as “Reporter’s Notebook,” “Editor’s Notebook” or the column name.

 Balance and fairness